fpgasystems/hacc/docs/infrastructure.md

 ![ETHZ-HACC is comprised of high-​end servers, Xilinx accelerator cards, and high-​speed networking.](../imgs/infrastructure.png "ETHZ-HACC is comprised of high-​end servers, Xilinx accelerator cards, and high-​speed networking.")
 *ETHZ-HACC is comprised of high-​end servers, Xilinx accelerator cards, and high-​speed networking.*

 We are offering twenty-four Alveo data center accelerator cards and one Versal card.
-Remember that each high-end server exposes **only one Xilinx accelerator card to the user.**
+Remember that each high-end server exposes **only one Xilinx accelerator card to the user.** The following tables give an overview of ETHZ-HACC server names and its resources:

-## Server names
-The following list gives an overview of ETHZ-HACC server names:

 <!-- | Cluster | # instances | Booking | Names              | Examples                            |
 |---------|-------------|---------|--------------------|-------------------------------------|